DrakirL/DrakirL.github.io/p10/rules/combat.md

 *Note: Grappling and Shoving count as attacks, so you can grab or shove someone to prevent them from running.*

 **Spell Contribution Reaction**
-When another creature within your Reach casts a Spell, you can use 1 Action to spend any amount of MP (up to your Mana Spend Limit) and add it to the mana value of that Spell.<br>
+When another creature within your Reach casts a Spell you know, you can use 1 Action to sjoin in on the casting.<br>
-To do so, you must describe what you do to improve their odds. *Just so there is some thematic thinking behind it...*
+*Read the spellcasting rules for details*

 ### Reserving/Delaying Actions
 To reserve Actions, you first spend the amount of actions needed on your turn and specify a trigger.